bis-carbon/pro-bayarea/README.md

 ## Instructions for loading and running prednet evaluation on their model and their data.

-Conceptual foundation of the model: [The PredNet Paper](https://arxiv.org/pdf/1605.08104v4.pdf)
+Conceptual foundation of the model: [the prednet paper](https://arxiv.org/pdf/1605.08104v4.pdf)

-The repository of PredNet source code: [https://github.com/coxlab/prednet.git](https://github.com/coxlab/prednet.git).
+The repository of prednet source code: [https://github.com/coxlab/prednet.git](https://github.com/coxlab/prednet.git).

 Some packages you might need to install before running the demo: Keras, Theano, imageio, hickle, six